Posted on November 1, 2015

 Image Source: Wikipedia

-In 1957, actress, writer, and psychic Jan Bryant Bartell and her daughter moved into the apartment on the house’s top floor, which was once the servants’ quarters.
-According to Bartell, “a monstrous moving shadow”4 would always follow her around the house.
-She also once reported of seeing a spectral figure of a man in the hallway.
-When she reached out to touch him, she felt this figure was, as she described, “A substance without substance.
+Jan Bryant Bartell and her daughter took up residency of a spacious apartment on the top floor, In 1957.
+The famous actress, psychic, and writer moved into the apartment which once housed the servants.
+Bartell reported almost immediately that “a monstrous moving shadow”4 would often follow her around the house.
+One time she writes that she had seen a ghostly figure of a man standing in a hall.
+Bravely she reached out and tried to touch whatever she was seeing, she felt something, but nothing like she had felt before, she described it as, “A substance without substance.
 Chilly, damp.
 Diaphanous as marsh mist or a cloud of ether.
 I could feel my fingers freeze at the tips.
 They were numb, and yet they tingled.
 In the split second between contact and recoil, the scent came.
 Fragile and languorous.
-And sweet; unbearably, cloyingly sweet.”5 This strange scent would was among the many pungent odors the Bartell family would smell during their time at The House of Death.
-Rotten food not purchased by them would spontaneously appear at the dinner table.
-Their pets would also often growl at invisible enemies in the building.
+And sweet; unbearably, cloyingly sweet.”5 This unusual scent was not the only odd and bitter scents the Bartell family reported smelling during their time at The House of Death.
+Food not purchased by them, and already rotting, as if it had been sitting around for days would suddenly appear at the table.
+Their many small animals would also often become aggressive for no reason as if disturbed by invisible enemies in the building.

 Image Source: Flickr

-Besides being followed by a “monstrous moving shadow,” Bartell also experienced strange visions and heard many unexplained noises in the house.
+Bartell writes of experiencing visions and of hearing many unexplainable sounds around the house.
 Here’s a piece from the jacket of Spindrift:

 Image Source: NY Daily News